embassy-rs/ekv/README.md

 - Corruption-resistant: A corrupted or deliberately manipulated flash image cannot cause crashes, panics or infinite loops, only `Err(Corrupted)` errors.
 - Optional CRC32 protection of headers and data on flash.
 - Extensively tested, using unit tests and fuzzing.
+- Tunable chunk size.
+Smaller chunks reduce RAM requirements at the expense of doing more and smaller writesand spending a bit more flash space in chunk headers with CRCs.

 ## Current status